nimiq/developer-center/migration/migration-integrators.md

 ### Shutdown of PoW Nodes

 Once the PoS chain has started, PoW nodes are no longer needed and can be shut down.
 This also acts as a commitment to leave the PoW chain behind.
-Make sure that accessing transactions on the PoW chain is no longer necessary once the PoS Mainnet chain is live.
+Make sure that accessing transactions on the PoW chain is no longer necessary once the PoS Mainnet chain is live. **If you need to access transaction history from before the transition, you will need to complete the migration process as described in the [Migration Tool Guide](node-operators.md).**

 ## Getting Started with the PoS Bode